-We will be required to demonstrate through larger-scale clinical trials that these investigational product candidates are safe and effective for use in a broad population before we can seek regulatory approvals for their commercial sale.
-There is typically a high rate of attrition from the failure of investigational product candidates proceeding through clinical trials.
-To date, long-term safety and efficacy have not yet been demonstrated in clinical trials for any of our investigational product candidates.
-If any of our investigational products fails to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or decide to abandon development of, that investigational product candidate.
+We will be required to demonstrate through larger-scale clinical trials that these product candidates are safe and effective for use in a diverse population before we can seek regulatory approvals for their commercial sale.
+There is typically a high rate of attrition from the failure of product candidates proceeding through clinical trials.
+To date, long-term safety and efficacy have not yet been demonstrated in clinical trials for any of our product candidates, except Evamist for which a Phase 3 clinical trial was recently completed.
+If any of our investigational products fails to demonstrate sufficient safety and efficacy in any clinical trial, we will experience potentially significant delays in, or decide to abandon development of, that product candidate.
 If we abandon or are delayed in our development efforts related to any of our investigational products we may not be able to generate sufficient revenues to continue our operations and clinical studies at the current level or become profitable, our reputation in the industry and in the investment community would likely be significantly damaged, it may not be possible for us to complete financings, and our stock price would likely decrease significantly.

-If the results of current or future pre-clinical studies, clinical testing and/or clinical trials indicate that our proposed products are not safe or effective for human use, our business will suffer.
+If the results of future clinical testing indicate that our proposed products are not safe or effective for human use, our business will suffer.